Hans Rudolf Mühlemann: Research

-Together with Thomas M. Marthaler and Klaus G. König, Mühlemann organized a symposium in Zurich in 1961 to disseminate his ideas about caries prevention.
+Together with Thomas M. Marthaler and Klaus G. König, Mühlemann organized a symposium in Zürich in 1961 to disseminate his ideas about caries prevention.
 Using practical measures such as tooth brushing with fluoride, proper at-home tooth cleaning methods, and reduction of sugar consumption, he called for the cessation of the caries epidemic.

 Numerous research studies emanating from the Caries Research Station demonstrated which foodstuffs were responsible for rapid caries development.
 Mühlemann was able to demonstrate that topically applied fluoride reduced the acid solubility of tooth enamel and therewith incidence of dental caries.
 These studies led Mühlemann to the conclusion that fluoride incorporated into a dentifrice could exert a caries prophylactic effect.
 This conclusion was substantiated by numerous researchers at the University of Zurich Dental Institute.
 (Marthaler/Mühlemann/König: elmex® research).
-Over the course of 45 years, Prof. Thomas M. Marthaler conducted epidemiologic studies of Zurich school children; these were repeated every four years.
-This permitted Marthaler to report a 95% reduction of dental caries in 7- to 14-year-olds in Zurich and overall in Switzerland in the period from 1964 to 2006.
+Over the course of 45 years, Prof. Thomas M. Marthaler conducted epidemiologic studies of Zürich school children; these were repeated every four years.
+This permitted Marthaler to report a 95% reduction of dental caries in 7- to 14-year-olds in Zürich and overall in Switzerland in the period from 1964 to 2006.
 A significant component of this success was the development and marketing of non-sucrose sweeteners and food additives.
 Mühlemann and his colleagues developed a radio-telemetric method for determination of the damaging potential of sweeteners.
 Products with low caries-inducing potential were permitted to use this fact in marketing endeavors.
 To this end, Mühlemann initiated a signet that could be used on products shown to be safe for teeth.
 This signet, a healthy tooth under a broad umbrella, is acknowledged today the world over.